Monday, January 2. 1922 -A Wedding And A Game

 The actual ceremony was a traditional wedding performed by the Very Reverend Robert N. Nolan, followed by a Nuptial High Mass.

 It was a beaming, happy couple who marched back down the aisle, arm in arm, got pelted with rice, poised for photos, shook a lot of hands outside the church, and then raced to Dallas.

-The caption accompanying the photo below involves all 3 of the pictures.
+The caption accompanying the 3 photos above involves all of the pictures.